scott-m-king/Time-Journal/README.md

 - As a user, I want to be able to be prompted to load my save file or start a new journal
 - As a user, I want to be prompted to save my file (or not) when exiting the program

-**Later Phases**
-- As a user, I want to be able to filter/sort my log of journal entries based on categories, time spent, or entry date
+**Phase 3**
-- As a user, I want to be able to set monthly targets for my categories and track my progress
+- As a user, I want to be able to view a piechart of my categories
-- As a user, I want to be able to pull a report with a date range of my choice to see how I spent my time over that period
+- As a user, I want to be able to view a filtered list of journal entries based on a selected category
-- As a user, I want to be able to be reminded when I'm not meeting my goals each month
-- As a user, I want to be able to have default categories and goals set up for me because I might not know where to start
+- As a user, I want to be able to choose a cute display picture
-- As a user, I want to be able to click into a category, see a list of related journal entries, check if I'm on track to meet my goal, and see a total average time spent for that category
+- As a user, I want to keep my categories consistent by auto-capitalizing the first letter of each new category

+## Instructions for Grader

+- You can generate the first required event by navigating to the Create Journal Entry page and filling in the form for a new journal entry.
+This will create a new journal entry and add it to the map of Journal Entries which will be updated and refreshed on the page after the entry has been entered.
+Hitting the enter screen on the create page will also trigger the entry.
+- You can generate the second required event by navigating to the Journal Entry Log screen, clicking on an entry, and hitting the 'Edit" button on the top right.
+This will show an edit entry popup which you can then use to edit any entry.
+The enter button will also work here.
+- You can locate my visual component by starting the program, and selecting that you are a new user.
+After the name page, you will see an Avatar page which will let you choose an avatar as your display picture.
+These files are located in the src/ui/resources package.
+- You can trigger my audio component by creating or deleting either a journal entry or category.
+Once you hit submit, you will hear a corresponding confirmation/delete sound.
+These wav files are located in the src/ui/resources folder.
+- You can save the state of my application by exiting the program (either with the exit button at the bottom or the sidebar or with the window exit button).
+You will be prompted to save with a popup in the middle of the screen.
+- You can reload the state of my application by opening the app and selecting 'Returning User".
+You will be able to find your username from the dropdown list.

+**Full feature list:**
+- Create new user and choose avatar
+- View piechart of all categories on home screen (hover over category for more details)
+- Add/create/delete Journal Entry
+- Add/create/delete Category
+- View filtered list of journal entries based on selected category